Sri Lanka and Maldives holidays

 Behind the success of Angsana Ihuru lies the untold story of a steely faith in the power of environmental conservation.
 Environmental considerations were taken into account long before the resort was actually built.
 It was imperative that the villas on this fascinating island surrounded by shallow crystalline waters were built without damaging the beautiful coral reefs surrounding it.
 The solution was to transfer thatched roofs and other pre-fabricated building materials brought in from Indonesia to small boats and barges that could navigate the shallow waters without threatening its delicate marine life.

 Such dedication to eco-conservation has since extended to the many marine conservation projects initiated by Angsana Ihuru, which pioneered marine biology research initiatives including turtle and coral projects particularly well received among resort guests.
 The resort was honoured with the first Maldivian Environment Preservation Award in 1996 and the President of the Maldives Green Resort Award in 2002.
 Indeed, in every aspect of the resortís operations, the effects on the environment are given due consideration.
-For instance, to prevent oil spillage into the sea, fuel to power the resortís generator is pumped directly into the storage tank via a 300-m long oil pipe installed along the jetty so that oil tankers would not have to come too close to shore.
+For instance, to prevent oil spillage into the sea, fuel to power the resortís generator is pumped directly into the storage tank via a 300-metre long oil pipe installed along the jetty so that oil tankers would not have to come too close to shore.